kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 <iRODSDataObject /yourZone/home/userName/file2.txt>
 ```

-You can use `walk()` method to generate a collection tree.
-You can use this method to be able to see all content of a requested collection:
+You can also use the `walk()` method to generate a collection tree and thus see all content of a requested collection:

 ```py
 >>> for item in coll.walk():